 A note on my own bon dance philosophy.
 My personal style at a bon dance is “show up, don’t actually dance, drink a beer nearby and just take in the air.”
 Soaking up the atmosphere is, for me, the best way to enjoy it.
 When I was a child, my grandmother loved bon dancing and used to take me to the local festivals near our home.
 She was the kind of person who would climb up onto the yagura tower and dance there too — meanwhile I would be down below in the local park, playing hide-and-seek and tag through the dancing circle of grown-ups.
 That is the original landscape of bon dancing for me.
 Nagoya has its own music that you only ever hear in this city, and the local “Dai-Nagoya Ondo” is a regional dance I genuinely want foreign travelers to see at least once.
 If you have the energy, step into the circle and try it — no one will mind if you have never done it before.
 That open-armed quality is exactly the depth of Japan’s bon dance culture.

-I have actually gone all the way to Aichi Prefectural Gymnasium to watch the championship in person.
+I have actually gone all the way to the Aichi Arts Center to watch the championship in person.
 What hit me, sitting in the stands, was how completely nationality fell away — through anime and manga, a shared culture that transcends borders, people from every direction were genuinely befriending each other right in front of me.
 It is a remarkable event in that very specific way.
 During the WCS window, the entire city becomes brighter, and Osu and Sakae take on a parade-like, almost Disneyland-esque atmosphere.
 The August timing is so hot that I genuinely worry about the cosplayers in costume, but that itself is proof of how much energy is converging on Nagoya from around the world.

 This is the section where my personal memory runs deepest.
 As a child, my summer ritual was getting on my bike from my home in Nakagawa Ward and riding all the way to Toyokuni Shrine in Nakamura Ward, where my father would take me to the Taiko Festival (Taiko-sai) at the shrine dedicated to Toyotomi Hideyoshi.
 The approach was lined wall-to-wall with food stalls, lively and bright — yakisoba, kushikatsu, cotton candy, and my father putting money down on the shateki (target shooting) booth so I could play.
 My father was strict the rest of the year, but on those festival nights his face turned soft and he would buy me anything I asked for, and that memory still sits clearly with me today.
 By the time I was in junior high, the destination shifted: now it was the Nagoya Minato Festival, and I would head out on my bike with about ten friends.
 We would eat yakisoba at the stalls, wander into the local arcade, and look up together at the water fireworks — those nights are exactly what the Japanese phrase “seishun sonomono” (youth itself) refers to, deeply nostalgic in a way I cannot quite translate.
 The water fireworks have a unique quality because the light reflects off the surface of the harbor — it is a different kind of mood from inland fireworks displays.
 As a local, this is one of the summer scenes I think every visitor should experience at least once.